 Requirements for Analysis in Maintenance Areas

-Modeling: For determining compliance with the limits established in OAR 340-224-0060(2)(c) and (2)(d), NAAQS, and PSD Increments, the following methods must be used:
+Modeling: For determining compliance with the NAAQS and PSD increments, the owner or operator must conduct the modeling required by OAR 340-225-0050(1) and (2).
+For determining compliance with the maintenance area limits established in OAR 340-202-0225, the following methods must be used:

-(1) For each maintenance pollutant and its precursors, a single source impact analysis is sufficient to show compliance with standards, PSD increments, and limits if modeled impacts from emission increases equal to or greater than a significant emission rate above the netting basis due to the proposed source or modification being evaluated are less than the Class II Significant Air Quality Impact Levels specified in OAR 340-200-0020 Table 1.(2) If the requirement in section (1) of this rule is not satisfied, the owner or operator of a proposed source or modification being evaluated must perform competing source modeling as follows:
+(1) For each maintenance area pollutant and its precursors, a single source impact analysis is sufficient to show compliance with the maintenance area limits if:

+(a) The modeled impacts from emission increases equal to or greater than a SER above the netting basis due to the proposed source or modification being evaluated are less than the Class II Significant Impact Levels specified in OAR 340-200-0020; and

+(b) The owner or operator provides an assessment of factors that may impact the air quality conditions in the area showing that the SIL by itself is protective of the maintenance area limits.
+The assessment must take into consideration but is not limited to the following factors:

+(A) The background ambient concentration relative to the maintenance area limit;

+(B) The emission increases and decreases from other sources within the range of influence since the area was designated as a maintenance area; and

+(C) Other factors such as spatial distribution of existing emission sources, topography, and meteorological conditions.

-(a) For demonstrating compliance with the maintenance area limits established in OAR 340-224-0060(2)(c) and (2)(d), the owner or operator of a proposed source or modification must show that modeled impacts from the proposed increased emissions plus Competing Source Impacts, plus predicted maintenance area concentration are less than the limits for all averaging times.
+(2) If the requirement in section (1) is not satisfied, , the owner or operator of a proposed source or modification must show that modeled impacts from the proposed increased emissions plus competing source impacts, plus the predicted maintenance area concentration are less than the limits in OAR 340-202-0225 for all averaging times.

-(b) For demonstrating compliance with the NAAQS, the owner or operator of a proposed source or modification must show that the total modeled impacts plus total Competing NAAQS Source Impacts plus General Background Concentrations are less than the NAAQS for all averaging

-(c) For demonstrating compliance with the PSD Increments (as defined in OAR 340-202-0210, Table 1), the owner or operator of a proposed source or modification must show that modeled impacts from the proposed increased emissions (above the baseline concentration) plus competing PSD Increment Consuming Source Impacts (above the baseline concentration) are less than the PSD increments for all averaging times.

 [ED.
 NOTE: Tables referenced are available from the agency.]